First two cases of new Covid variant detected in UK

 Two infections with the new Omicron variant have been detected in the UK, it has been announced.

-The cases – in Chelmsford and Nottingham – are “linked” and orginate from southern Africa, health secretary Sajid Javid said, as he started sequence testing of other cases in the areas.
+The cases – in Chelmsford, Essex, and in Nottingham – are “linked” and have been traced to southern Africa, health secretary Sajid Javid said, as he started sequence testing of other cases in the areas.

 Mr Javid announced that four countries – Angola, Mozambique, Malawi, and Zambia –are being added to the travel ‘red list’ from Sunday, requiring arrivals to quarantine in a hotel for 10 days.